Svetasv logo

 This subunit continues from the corresponding subunit A1 above.

-Chiasmus 2: The wicked are punished and the proud humbled (2:10-19)
+Chiasmus 2: The arrogant and the powerful are humbled (2:10-19)

 A1 2:10 The wicked hide from the presence of the Lord